smapiot/piral/src/converters/piral-blazor/README.md

 }
 ```

+In this case, you'll also have to install the `blazor` package. `piral-blazor` will use this under the hood to access the Blazor libraries.

+It should be noted that to maximize compatibility, the version of the `blazor` package should be identical to the version of Blazor you want to use. (e.g. use `blazor@3.2.1` for Blazor v3.2.1).

 :::

 ::: summary: For Piral instance developers

-Using Blazor with Piral is as simple as installing `piral-blazor`.
+Using Blazor with Piral is as simple as installing the `piral-blazor` and `blazor` packages.

 ```ts
 import { createBlazorApi } from 'piral-blazor';